 Fab Lab Plymouth is a digital 'fabrication laboratory' based in the heart of our Plymouth city centre campus – for use by students across all areas and levels of the college.

-Our Fab Lab, part of the international Fab Lab network which includes over 250 Labs across more than 30 countries, is filled with the latest in digital design technology; from our 3D printer, 3D scanner, and laser cutter to the CNC milling machine, CNC router, and vinyl cutter.
+Our Fab Lab, part of the international Fab Lab network which includes over 1770 Labs across 6 continents, is filled with the latest in digital design technology; from our 3D printers, 3D scanners, and laser cutter to the CNC milling machine, CNC router, and vinyl cutter.

 The Fab Lab concept was first developed by Professor Neil Gershenfeld at MIT’s Center for Bits & Atoms.
 The principle centres around providing the general public, entrepreneurs, and inventors with open access to high-end digital equipment in order to find and share solutions to everyday issues, projects and products.

 Fab Labs are seen as a place to learn, experiment and create and Fab Lab Plymouth is no exception.
 The facility provides our students with access to the very latest in digital technology and affords them an opportunity to innovate.

 Our Fab Lab is unique in that it is situated next to our craft and design workshop complex which creates the perfect setting for traditional crafts and new technologies to merge with exciting consequences.

 The resources within our Fab Lab are utilised by students across our range of study programmes – including our Undergraduate and Postgraduate students, our Pre-Degree (Extended Diplomas, Foundation Diploma), and even our Young Arts students.
 Additionally, Fab Lab Plymouth is available to local businesses commercially and through funded programmes, and to members of the public each week during certain times.